destruc7i0n/vscode-bedrock-definitions/README.md

     - Particle Effects
     - Materials
     - Animations / Animation Controllers
-    - scripts/animate (go to definition in same file)
   - Server (Behaviour) definitions
     - Animations / Animation Controllers
-    - scripts/animate (go to definition in same file)
     - Events (go to the event from the usage in the file)
     - Component Groups (go to component groups from the usage in events)
   - mcfunction files